-- Guided instruction and modelling to give worked out examples - these should be heavily scaffolded by the teacher. - Problem solving (with students actively self-explaining solutions) -Remove scaffolds as students expertise increases - this is faded practice. - Interleaved practice that leads to speed, automaticity and accuracy.
-Interleaved practice is when skills and knowledge from a different unit of work to the one currently being studied are practised.
+- Guided instruction and modelling to give worked out examples - these should be heavily scaffolded by the teacher. - Problem solving (with students actively self-explaining solutions) -Remove scaffolds as students expertise increases. - Interleaved practice that leads to speed, automaticity and accuracy.